KunjYadav/finance-dashboard/README.md

-# Finance Dashboard UI
+# 🚀 Finance Dashboard UI

 A clean, responsive, and interactive frontend dashboard for users to track, manage, and understand their financial activity.
 This project was built to demonstrate modern frontend development practices, UI/UX design thinking, and effective state management.

-## 🚀 Live Demo

-*(Insert link to your deployed application here, e.g., Vercel, Netlify, or GitHub Pages)*

 ## ✨ Features